mulama77/mpesaintegration/README.md

 - Any console emulater or terminal

 ## About
-This is Node.js application with a RESTfull service implementation.
+This is a Node.js application with a RESTfull service implementation.
 The goal of the project is to
 - Consume Safaricom M-Pesa APIs (https://developer.safaricom.co.ke/docs#introduction)